Tet 2025: Vietnamese Lunar New Year – Year of the Snake

 Traditional food prepared for Tet

 Bánh Chưng (chưng cakes) is a dish that embodies the spirit of the Vietnamese New Year.
-The square shape represents the earth (once believed to be a square), the fillings of vegetables and meat represent all living beings on earth, and the green leaves that cover it, represent the parents’ care for their children.
+The square shape represents the earth (once believed to be a square), the fillings of vegetables and meat represent all living beings on earth, and the green leaves that cover it represent the parents’ care for their children.

-Among others, some of the important and essential dishes are Thit ga (chicken), Xôi gấc (red sticky rice), Hạt dưa (melon seeds), Dưa hành (pickled onions), Giò (Vietnamese sausage) and Thịt đông (frozen meat).
+Among others, some of the important and essential Tet dishes are Thit ga (chicken), Xôi gấc (red sticky rice), Hạt dưa (melon seeds), Dưa hành (pickled onions), Giò (Vietnamese sausage) and Thịt đông (frozen meat).

 Special fruits found during Tet

-Stores and street vendors sell some funky-looking fruit during this time.
+Stores and street vendors sell some uniquely fascinating fruit during Tet, which you likely won’t see otherwise.
 The most “normal” of them are the different colored and the carved-out watermelons.
-You can also find some funny-looking pineapples and a finger fruit called Buddha’s Hands.

 Funny looking finger fruit, buddha's hands during Tet, Vietnamese New Year